MajidMehrnia/AI_Heat-Transfer-Modeling-EV/README.md

 ![AI-ANSYS](https://github.com/user-attachments/assets/a7b77aba-8c71-4c86-9501-8f61436c83e6)

+The NVIDIA open-source Physics-ML framework is employed in this work.
 NVIDIA PhysicsNeMo is an open-source deep-learning framework for building, training, fine-tuning, and inferring Physics AI models using state-of-the-art SciML methods for AI4Science and engineering.